Marc777777777777/ecg_prediction/README.md

-# ecg_prediction
-Detection of anomalies using the ECG data
+# Detection of anomalies using the ECG data